 The historic town of Berlin is less than eight miles away.
 Quaint shops, an historic hotel, and small restaurants give visitors the chance to step back in time.
 Berlin was the filming location for two major motion pictures, Runaway Bride and Tuck Everlasting.

 The Assateague Campground Improvement Project, which includes campground realignment and dune restoration projects, has been postponed until October 2018 - Spring 2019.
 Due to this construction project delay, the campground configuration will not change during the 2018 camping season.
-Thus, we must transition current reservations back to comparable sites within the existing campground configuration.

 Viewing the Assateague Horses Safely